What Is Renters Insurance and Do I Need It?

 • Falling objects

+Typically, renters insurance doesn’t cover damage caused by earthquakes or floods from external sources.
+You may need to purchase a separate policy or rider to get coverage for these events.
 A separate rider might also be necessary to cover wind damage in areas that are prone to hurricanes.

 Rental policies also do not typically cover losses due to your own negligence or intentional acts.

-Recommended: What Does Renters Insurance Cover?
+Recommended: Choosing a Renters Insurance Deductible

-Why is Renters Insurance Important?
+Why Is Renters Insurance Important?

+One of the main benefits of renting versus owning is that there is less responsibility involved.
 If there is a leak in the kitchen or a noisy neighbor causing problems, in theory, the landlord should handle those issues.

+When renting, it’s easy to fall under the impression that your landlord will handle everything that goes wrong.
+Unfortunately, that isn’t always the case.
 Your landlord’s property insurance policy covers losses to the building itself, whether it’s an apartment, a house, or a duplex.

 Renters insurance provides financial protection for many of the things that landlords aren’t insured for, or would likely be willing to cover out of their own pocket.